onurkomurcu/CMPE485-Spring23/README.md

 #### Notes :
 - There are another way to escape.
 There is one extra floor above the current floor.
 There is only 1 door and key is also compatible with this door.
 However, only 1 door is compatible with key in the current floor.
 Bounciness of the floor is high because of this.
 - Controller behave little bit different to increase difficulty of the game.
+- Sound of the game cannot be heared in the video because of the file size limit.